 The proposed project has been evaluated against the BAAQMD thresholds Table 3-1 (Operational GHG Screening Level Sizes).
 A high quality restaurant is considered comparable to a winery tasting room for purposes of evaluating air pollutant emissions, but grossly overstates emissions associated with other portions of a winery, such as office, barrel storage and production, which generate fewer vehicle trips.
 Therefore, a general light industry comparison has also been used for other such uses.
-Given the total project size of approximately 6,812 square feet, with no hospitality/tastings proposed, compared to the BAAQMD's GHG screening criteria of 121,000 square feet for general industrial, the project was determined not to exceed the 1,100 MT of CO2e/year GHG threshold of significance established by the District, and further analysis (and quantification) of GHG emissions is not warranted.
+Given the total project size of approximately 26,118 square feet, comprised of the approximately 3,510 square foot hospitality building, 2,619 square foot production building, 1,245 square foot administrative/office building and 18,644 square feet of caves, compared to the BAAQMD's GHG screening criteria of 121,000 square feet for general industrial and 9,000 square feet for high quality restaurant, the project was determined not to exceed the 1,100 MT of CO2e/year GHG threshold of significance established by the District, and further analysis (and quantification) of GHG emissions is not warranted.